abrasive/shairport/README.md

 ----

 * New features:
  * Audio synchronisation that works.
-The audio being produced by a Shairport Sync-powered device will stay in sync with the source.
+The audio played by a Shairport Sync-powered device will stay in sync with the source.
 This allows you to synchronise Shairport Sync devices reliably with other devices playing the same source.
 For example, synchronised multi-room audio is possible without difficulty.
  * True mute and instant response to mute and volume control changes -- this requires hardware mixer support, available on most audio devices.
 Without hardware mixer support, response is also faster than before -- around 0.15 seconds.
  * Smoother volume control at the top and bottom of the range.
  * Another source can not interrupt an existing source playing via Shairport Sync. it will be given a 'busy' signal.

 Overview
 ------
 Shairport Sync allows you to synchronise the audio coming from all your devices.
 Specifically, Shairport Sync allows you to set the "latency" -- the time between when a sound is sent and when it is played.
 This allows you to synchronise Shairport Sync devices reliably with other devices playing the same source.
 For example, synchronised multi-room audio is possible without difficulty.

 Shairport Sync is a pretty substantial rewrite of Shairport 1.0 by James Laird and others -- please see https://github.com/abrasive/shairport/blob/master/README.md#contributors-to-version-1x for a list of the contributors to Shairport 1.x and Shairport 0.x.
 From a "heritage" point of view, Shairport Sync is a fork of Shairport 1.0 and the active branch is called Shairport Sync 2.1.